haidilms2025-stack/IS113-Project/README.md

 - **Customer Reviews**: Feel free to comment and rate the many recipes on our page!
 - **Upload recipes**: Upload your own recipes for the world to enjoy!
 - **Manage Recipes**: Not satisfied with your recipes?
 You can amend them!

--**Search Bar**: Search for your favourite foods!
+- **Search Bar**: Search for your favourite foods!

--**Sorting**: Sort the page by author’s name of your recipe, difficulty level, or ratings!
+- **Sorting**: Sort the page by author’s name of your recipe, difficulty level, or ratings!
 - **Favorite Recipes**:  Have recipes that you simply love?
 Favourite them!

--**Shopping Cart**: Have a bunch of recipes you want to cook?
+- **Shopping Cart**: Have a bunch of recipes you want to cook?
 Add ingredients from various recipes into your shopping list, and use it on your next trip to the store!
 - **User Account**: Create User Account and Log In/Out

 ## Tech Stack